zenecture/neuroflow/README.md

 we have pre-defined activators, so we can place a softly firing `Sigmoid` on the cells.

 In NeuroFlow, a full model is expressed as a `Layout` in combination with a `Settings` instance.
-For instance, a little deeper net, with more rates and rules defined, could look like this:
+For instance, a little deeper net, with some rates and rules defined, could look like this:

 ```scala
 val (e, f) = (Linear, ReLU)